64kramsystem/palware/README.md

 In reverse order of completion:

-- `Virus.DOS.BadBoy.1000.a`: interesting memory-resident COM-infector (**WIP**)
+- `Virus.DOS.BadBoy.1000.a`: memory-resident COM-infector
+  - highlights:
+    - the virus body is split in blocks, which are stored (encrypted) in a randomly mixed layout
+    - bypasses Int 13 monitors, if present
 - `Virus.DOS.LoveChild.488`: unremarkable memory-resident COM-infector
   - highlights: it resides in the upper half of the interrupt table; it uses an undocumented DOS 3.30 feature to hijack Int 21
 - `Virus.DOS.Tiny.163.a`: unremarkable memory-resident COM-infector
   - highlights: it resides in a memory area which is unused after boot
-- `Virus.Boot.Stoned.March6.t`: unremarkable, but very famous (under the name "Michelangelo"), variant of Stoned
+- `Virus.Boot.Stoned.March6.t`: unremarkable variant of Stoned
+  - highlights: very famous, under the name "Michelangelo"
-- `Virus.Boot.Stoned.a`: unremarkable, but very famous, boot infector
+- `Virus.Boot.Stoned.a`: unremarkable boot infector
+  - highlights: very famous
-- `Virus.DOS.November17.855.a`: unremarkable, but competently written, memory-resident, COM/EXE infector; was widespread in my home country (Italy)
+- `Virus.DOS.November17.855.a`: unremarkable, but competently written, memory-resident, COM/EXE infector
+  - highlights: none, but widespread in Italy

 # Workflow and tools #